 How is Property Divided After a Divorce?

-Can a Divorce Order be Modified?
+Can a Divorce Judgment be Modified?

-Contact Our Attorney for Your Divorce
+Contact Our Attorneys for Your Divorce and Post-Judgment Needs

 You deserve qualified guidance through the steps of the legal process.
 You should not rely on advice from well-meaning friends who have been through a divorce themselves, as each case is unique.

 For all your family law concerns, contact Duke Law Firm, P.C., with offices in Lakeville and Rochester to handle cases in Livingston and Monroe County as well as throughout the Southern Tier.
 To schedule an appointment or consultation, we can be reached online or by telephone at 585-449-4987.
 Our offices are open Monday through Friday, from 9am through 4:30pm, by appointment only.

 Consultation with Attorney Kat Fantigrossi